LLNL/Abmarl/docs/src/gridworld.rst

    assert agents['agent3'].active

-`agent0` can attack `agent1` or `agent2` but not `agent3`.
-It can make two attacks per turn, but because the `stacked attacks` is False, it cannot attack the same agent twice in the same turn.
+As per the `attack mapping`, `agent0` can attack `agent1` or `agent2` but not `agent3`.
+It can make two attacks per turn, but because the `stacked attacks` property is False, it cannot attack the same agent twice in the same turn.
 Looking at the `attack strength` and `initial health` of the agents, we can see that `agent0` should be able to kill `agent2` with one attack but it will require three attacks to kill `agent1`.
 In each turn, `agent0` uses both of its attacks.
 In the first turn, both `agent1` and `agent2` are attacked and `agent2` dies.
 In the second turn, `agent0` attempts two attacks again, but because there is only one attackable agent in its vicinity and because `stacked attacks` are not allowed, only one of its attacks is successful: `agent1` is attacked, but it continues to live since it still has health. `agent3` was never attacked because although it is within `agent0`'s `attack range`, it is not in the `attack mapping`.

 The :ref:`BinaryAttackActor <api_gridworld_actor_binary_attack>` automatically
 assigns a `null action` of 0, indicating no attack.

 Encoding Based Attack Actor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 SelectiveAttackActor
 ~~~~~~~~~~~~~~~~~~~~